elqal3awii/WebSecurity-Academy-with-Rust/Clickjacking/Clickjacking with form input data prefilled from a URL parameter/README.md

 ```
 ❯❯ Delivering the exploit to the victim..
 OK
-🗹 The victim's account will be deleted after clicking on the decoy button
+🗹 The victim's email will be changed after clicking on the decoy button
 🗹 The lab should be marked now as solved
 ```